banner-aviation-catalog-image

 Division: Aviation

 This course is the last of three flight courses required to obtain the FAA Commercial Pilot Certificate.
 This course consists of flight hours with an emphasis on commercial flight maneuvers in preparation for the Commercial Pilot FAA Practical Test.
 Upon completion of this course, the student will have attained the FAA Commercial Pilot Certificate.
-Course requires 24.6 flight hours, 3.6 hours of pre/post, and 8.0 hours of ground instruction.
-Hourly rates effective March 2022 are $59/hour for ground instruction and $242/hour for the aircraft and flight instructor.
+Course requires 30 flight hours, 7 hours of pre/post, and 11 hours of ground instruction.
+Hourly rates effective August 2025 are $62/hour for ground instruction and $267/hour for the aircraft and flight instructor.
+Completion of the FAA Commercial Airplane Single Engine Land checkride is required to successfully complete this course.
 Group 2 course.

 AVF 271 - Multi-Engine Flight